nyyirs/Notes-App-NodeJs/README.md

 ## Application features

 The application is using:
-* arrays extensively
+* arrays and functions extensively.
-* Parse/Stringify to convert JavaScript objects into string and vice versa
+* Parse/Stringify to convert JavaScript objects into string and vice versa.
-* the File System module to read and write to/from files
+* the File System module to read and write to/from files.
-* YARGS module to read the input from the command line
+* YARGS module to read the input from the command line.
-* the latest JavaScript ES6 version
+* the latest JavaScript ES6 version.